jfrog/jfrog-cli/documentation/CLI-for-JFrog-Xray.md

 #### Authenticating with an Access Token

-To authenticate yourself using an Xray Access Token, either configure your Access Token once using the _jfrog c add_command or provide the following option to each command.
+To authenticate yourself using an Xray Access Token, either configure your Access Token once using the _jf c add_command or provide the following option to each command.

 |     |     |
 | --- | --- |